McConnell promises U.S. Senate vote on stripped-down coronavirus relief package | Politics

+"I want to give our friends on the other side one more chance to do highly targeted relief that the country desperately needs," McConnell said in Barbourville, Kentucky.
+Democrats, who control the House of Representatives, have repeatedly rejected targeted aid proposals, preferring to do comprehensive bills that also include large sums of money for state and local governments whose budgets have been slammed by the pandemic.

-They also rejected an earlier White House offer for a $1.8 trillion coronavirus relief package that moved closer to Democratic House Speaker Nancy Pelosi's $2.2 trillion proposal.
-Pelosi on Tuesday laid out what Democrats view as the shortcomings of the $1.8 trillion White House proposal, which also met resistance from Republicans in the U.S. Senate who say it is too large.
+In recent days, Democratic leaders have refused a White House offer for a $1.8 trillion coronavirus relief package that moved closer to Pelosi's $2.2 trillion proposal.
+Pelosi, who last week was negotiating with Treasury Secretary Steven Mnuchin on a possible aid package, on Tuesday laid out what Democrats view as the shortcomings of the $1.8 trillion White House proposal, which also met resistance from Republicans in the U.S. Senate who say it is too large.

-"Tragically, the Trump proposal falls significantly short of what this pandemic and deep recession demand," Pelosi said in a letter to lawmakers.
-She described the offer made last week by Treasury Secretary Steven Mnuchin as "one step forward, two steps back."
-Mnuchin's office did not immediately comment.

-But Pelosi said she remained hopeful for a deal and appeared to leave the door open to additional talks.
-"Significant changes must be made to remedy the Trump proposal's deficiencies.
-Updates will continue."
-The letter made it clear that Democrats view the White House offer as deficient on state and local government aid, COVID-19 testing and tracing, rental assistance, worker safety, child care, relief for small employers and other areas.
+Pelosi said she remained hopeful for a deal and appeared to leave the door open to additional talks.
+"I don't think our leverage has ever been greater than it is now," she said in a conference call with Democrats on Tuesday, according to a source on the call.

+She is under pressure to reach agreement from moderate Democrats facing the voters in districts that could go either way in the election.
+One progressive Democrat, Representative Ro Khanna, has also urged Pelosi to take the $1.8 trillion offer instead of waiting until next year, when Democrats may control the Senate and the White House.

 ALSO READ